avocadoboi/avo/README.md

     // Draw your view here!
 If this view has children, do not draw them yourself.
 They are always drawn by the GUI, on
     // top of what is drawn here.
 Now, how do you decide that you want your view to get drawn?
 Do NOT call this method
     // directly, instead call invalidate() or getGUI()->invalidateRect(...) to tell the system that a portion of the
     // GUI has been updated and wants to be redrawn.
+Note that invalidate() cleans up if the view has been moved, by
+    // also invalidating the last rectangle.
   }
-  void draw(AvoGUI::DrawingContext* p_drawingContext, const Rectangle<float>& p_targetRectangle) override
+  void draw(AvoGUI::DrawingContext* p_drawingContext, const AvoGUI::Rectangle<float>& p_targetRectangle) override
   {
     // This can be implemented instead of the other draw method if you want to know the rectangle that is going to be drawn.
     // The default implementation only calls draw(AvoGUI::DrawingContext* p_drawingContext).